python/buildmaster-config/README.md

 A worker password should be made of 14 characters (a-z, A-Z, 0-9 and special characters), for example using KeePassX.

+* Generate a password
+* Add the password in `/etc/buildbot/settings.yaml`
+* Restart the buildbot server: `make restart-master`

 Documentation: http://docs.buildbot.net/current/manual/configuration/workers.html#defining-workers